bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 }
 ```

 Now that the component is exposed, we need to tell `app1` where to find it.
 The set up is similar to `app2`, but we let webpack know that it is expecting a remote module called `app2`.
-We also lists the shared dependecies in `app1`, to let `app2` know it will not need to provide them as fallback dependencies.
+We also list the shared dependencies in `app1`, to let `app2` know it will not need to provide them as fallback dependencies.

 ```javascript
 // app1/webpack.config.js